 Many sustainability standards and public-sector initiatives exist to help agricultural commodity farmers adopt more sustainable practices.
 Each initiative has its own way of collecting data, and monitoring and reporting progress.
-This makes comparison of performance across sectors challenging.
-There is currently no clear view of how the sector as a whole is contributing to the UN’s 2030 Sustainable Development Goals (SDGs).
+This makes tracking of improvement across and within sectors challenging.
+And there is currently no clear view of how the sustainable agriculture sector is contributing to the UN’s 2030 Sustainable Development Goals (SDGs).

-As these initiatives and schemes increasingly focus on SDG reporting towards 2030, producers are investing more time and money in collecting all the information required for each scheme, for little reward.
-Adopting one consistent approach would help to overcome the data collection burden.
+As these standards and initiatives increasingly focus on SDG reporting towards 2030, producers are investing more time and resources in collecting all the information required for each scheme.
+Adopting one consistent approach would help to reduce the data collection burden.
 However, there are distinct challenges involved for sustainability standard organisations in harmonising their monitoring and reporting practices.

 The Delta Project Approach

-The Delta Framework project will focus on producing a clear, consistent way to measure and report the progress of farms participating in individual sustainable commodity certification schemes or other sustainable agriculture initiatives.
+The Delta Project focused on producing a clear, consistent way to measure and report the progress of farms participating in sustainable commodity certification schemes or other sustainable agriculture initiatives.

-Funded by the ISEAL Innovation Fund, the project will see major sustainability standard organisations collaborating to create a common framework (or language) for sustainability performance monitoring and SDG reporting across diverse agricultural sectors, starting with cotton and coffee.
-The founding organisations are the Better Cotton Initiative (BCI), the Global Coffee Platform (GCP), the International Cotton Advisory Committee (ICAC) and the International Coffee Association (ICO).
+Funded by the ISEAL Innovation Fund, the project collaborators included major sustainability standard organisations from the cotton and coffee sectors.
+The founding organisations are Better Cotton, the Global Coffee Platform (GCP), the International Cotton Advisory Committee (ICAC) and the International Coffee Association (ICO).

-The outcome of the project is the Delta Framework, a harmonised approach to sustainability performance reporting, designed to support business, governments and not-for-profit actors alike in quantifying and communicating their progress towards the SDGs.
-It will also provide an opportunity to develop cross-sector services to respond to producers’ collective challenges, while reducing their reporting burden and providing a greater incentive to monitor progress.
+The outcome of the project is the Delta Framework, a harmonised approach to sustainability performance reporting, designed to support business, governments and not-for-profit actors alike in quantifying and communicating their progress towards the UN Sustainable Development Goals (SDGs).
+It also provides an opportunity to develop cross-sector services to respond to producers’ collective challenges, while reducing their reporting burden and providing a greater incentive to monitor progress.

 The Delta Framework

-The Delta Framework will feature a common set of environmental, social, and economic indicators to measure sustainability across the cotton and coffee commodity sectors.
-The Framework will be accompanied by guidance material to help ensure companies and governments can use the information effectively.
+The Delta Framework features a common set of environmental, social, and economic indicators to measure sustainability across the cotton and coffee commodity sectors.
+It is accompanied by guidance material to help ensure companies and governments can use the information effectively.

-The project will also provide examples of best practice, together with tools and information to encourage stakeholders to adopt and use the framework, and recommendations on how companies can communicate sustainability information to their customers.
+The Framework also provides examples of best practices, methodologies and tools to encourage stakeholders to adopt and use the framework, and recommendations on how private or public entities can effectively communicate sustainability information to their stakeholders.

-The Delta Framework will provide a standardised way for commodity sectors to collect, monitor and report progress on sustainability, enabling a shared view of results across sectors while helping to create a common language for sustainability in agriculture.
-This will benefit all stakeholders, including farmers, service providers, retailers, governments, donors, NGOs and researchers.
-Meanwhile, gaining more in-depth insights of challenges and opportunities across sectors will help to improve the quality of the support and services farmers receive in the future, including better financing terms and more robust government policies.
-Find out more below.
+The Delta Framework provides a standardised way for commodity sectors to collect farm-level data, monitor and report progress on sustainability, and it enables a shared view of results across sector, while helping to create a common language for sustainability in agriculture.
+The use of a common framework can benefit multiple stakeholders (see below).
+And better insights about challenges and opportunities across sectors can help improve the quality of support and services provided to farmers, including better financing and government policies.

-Learn more from your data – We will provide feedback to help you gain clearer insights on the impact of your practices and better understanding of your performance, within the context of your sector.
+Learn more from your data – Gain clearer insights on the impact of your practices and better understanding of your performance relative to peers in your sector.

-Better services – Equipped with more information on cross-sector sustainability performance, Voluntary Standard Systems (VSS) and/or their partners will be able to encourage improved services, help expand access to finance, and advocate for more supportive agricultural policies.
+Better services – Equipped with more information on cross-sector sustainability performance, Voluntary Standard Systems (VSS) and/or their partners will be able to improve support services, help expand access to finance, and advocate for more supportive agricultural policies.

 Comprehensive overview of your sectors - A common way to measure sustainability progress across commodities will deliver valuable, comprehensive information on challenges and performance at both local and national levels.